scalableinternetservices/ucsb_website/project.md

 git commit -m "Prepare the application to deploy to Amazon's Elastic Beanstalk"
 ```

-### Push changes to github
+### Push changes to GitHub

-If you haven't already, add github as a remote:
+If you haven't already, add GitHub as a remote:

 ```sh
 git remote add origin git@github.com:scalableinternetservices/PROJECTNAME.git
 ```

-If this is your first time pushing to github, then run:
+If this is your first time pushing to GitHub, then run:

 ```sh
 git push -u origin HEAD